bxcd/pyname/readme.md

 # pyname

+Custom utility functions for bulk editing of filenames.

-Filename utility functions made with Python.
+Made with Python.

 To use:
 * Run python (enter 'python')